Tropicao/zigbridge/README_demo.md

 * Hue Go Lamp

 To execute the demo :
-* set the lamp on
+* Set the lamp on
-* start app
+* Start app
+* You can type enter key to trigger a light switch request.
+It should be refused by gateway since bulb is not installed.
-* lamp should blink to identify : it has been factory reset and is now commissioned
+* Type "touchlink" in console : the lamp should blink.
+It means that it has been seen and installed by the gateway
-* type Enter : the lap should go off.
-Typing Enter again, it should switch on.
+* Press Enter key again : this time the key press should toggle lamp state